-Based on the lot layout, the flow lines of the existing topography will likely affect the potential for future subsurface water issues.
-Also, transient wet weather springs are common in the Cibolo area.
-These springs may be relatively small in the area; however, they are often not detected in the 4-inch diameter geotechnical borings.
-We understand the site has a fall of 46 feet across the site, which may require a series of tiered/parallel French drains.
-If requested, TTL can provide a cost estimate for recommendations of French Drains.
-At a minimum, the Civil Engineer should be made aware of the potential for wet weather springs and consider the use of French Drains at this site.
+Based on the lot layout, it is likely the flow lines of the existing topography will affect the potential for future subsurface water issues.
+In addition, transient wet weather springs are common in the Cibolo area.
+These springs may be relatively small in area and based on the 4-inch diameter of the geotechnical borings are often not detected in the Geotechnical subsurface exploration.
+We understand the site has a fall of 46 feet across the site which may require a series of tiered French drains.
+If requested, TTL can provide a cost estimate to provide recommendations for French.
+At a minimum, the Civil Engineer should be made aware of the potential for wet weather springs and give consideration to the use of French Drains at this site.